hilarywenyi/Coding-Interview-Prep/README.md

 # Coding-Interview-Prep :+1:

 ## What is it?
-This is a to-do list of topics in computer science, especially in data structure and algorithms that I wanted to comb through.
+This is a to-do list of topics in data structure and algorithms.

-## Who am I ?
-Bio-chemical Engineer/Software Developer.
-An active member in Grace Hopper Academy.

-## Who you are?
-Either you are new to software engineering, or you have some web development background and want to level up your coding skills.
-This is a good place to start.
+## How to use?
+Do it yourself.
+Can you solve the problem with speed repeatedly?

 ## Table of Contents